kalessil/phpinspectionsea/docs/probable-bugs.md

 ## Addition operator applied to arrays

 There are several ways of merging arrays in PHP: array_merge(), array_replace() and addition operators.
-Each of them has own strategy of dealing with overriding values, specifically addition operators applicable in several scenarios.
+Each of them has its own strategy of dealing with overriding values, specifically addition operators applicable in several scenarios.

 ```php